 The guidance document covers the subject of Level 3 PSA quite broadly.
-As Level 3 PSA is not currently required by any regulatory authorities in the Nordic countries, and very few in the world, it was not possible to provide specific procedural guidance.
-Yet, by breaking down the analysis into three potential cases it is possible to outline some refined recommendations and considerations, which is not currently available in most existing Level 3 PSA guidelines.
+As Level 3 PSA is not currently required by any regulatory authorities in the Nordic countries, and very few in the world, it was not possible to provide specific ("step-by-step") guidance.
+Yet, by breaking down the analysis into the three cases described earlier it has been possible to outline some refined recommendations and considerations, which is not currently available in most existing Level 3 PSA guidelines, e.g. what type of release categories need to be considered for respective case and how to apply countermeasures.